 It is useful to comprehend what the span of your new residence would be.
 Utilizing the square foot estimations of both your present home and your new home, you can figure out how much of your stuff you want to keep.
 If you are living in a 2,000 square feet apartment at the moment and plan to move to 1,000 square feet apartment, you will scale back (downsize) by half.
 This ought to be your guideline as you settle on choices about furnishings, accumulations, books, and garments.

-Utilize a floor plan for your new home and make furniture layouts to figure out what household items will fit and where the best area for each furniture.
+Utilize a floor plan for your new home and make furniture layouts to figure out what household items will fit and where the best area for each piece of furniture.

 Protect your memories

 As you look through your assets, some are anything but difficult to part with; however, others hold significant sentimental value.
 Everybody has assets that are kept not for their value but rather for the recollections of the memories they bear.

 At the point when a cherished thing is recognized, the inquiry at that point moves toward becoming: Can the related memory be spared in another way or is the thing something that you ought to deliberately safeguard for yourself or who and what is to come (future generations)?

 There are numerous approaches to safeguard your memories without really keeping the physical thing.
 Photographs can be scanned and put away electronically, unique collections like teacups can be captured and turned into wall posters, or strips of your most loved shirts can be made into a blanket or quilt.

 On the off chance that you cannot part with the physical item, you should bring it along with your other assets to the new home.